Jbonez87/dotfiles/README.md

 ## Mac Users

+To run the `mac-setup.sh` script:

+1. Open your terminal
+2. cd to the directory you've cloned this repo into.
-To run the `mac-setup.sh` script, enter the following command: `sh mac-setup.sh`.
+3. Enter the following command: `sh mac-setup.sh`.

 The `mac-setup.sh` script will do the following: